Register now! Forgot password?

 • What are your predominant strengths and weaknesses?

-In addition to your personal qualities, you need to know all of your job-related skills.
-For the job as a flight attendant, it is absolutely crucial to know your competences in detail.
+In addition to your personal qualities you need to know all job-related skills of yourself.
+For the job as a flight attendant (Steward /-ess), it is absolutely crucial to know your competences in detail.
+Answering these questions beforehand can perhaps also be useful later in the interview.

-The CV is the heart of any application as a flight attendant.
+The CV is the heart of any application as a flight attendant (Steward /-ess).
 It describes your career.
-The CV is the main criteria for successfully applying for a job as a flight attendant.
-Create your CV very carefully in order to arouse the interest of the Human Resource department.
+The CV is the main criteria to successfully apply for a job as a flight attendant (Steward /-ess).
+Create your CV very carefully in order to arouse the interest of the human resource department.
+A CV should show why you are particularly suitable for the job as a flight attendant (Steward /-ess).
+Your resume should not be limited to one page, it can include more than one page.

-Your resume is successful when it:
+Your resume is successful when it is:

 Less important secondary activities are not always relevant.
-So you should take time when creating you CV and carefully consider what can do.
+So you should take time when creating you CV and carefully consider what can work.
 Finally, do not shine with mass, but with class in the CV.

 Letter head